DONNA GEPHART -- Q & A

 A: Write.

 Longer A: If you love to read and write, do both.
 Often.
 Eventually, when you've been working at it for a long time, you might publish your writing.
-There are many ways to share your writing now -- write cards for your friends, create a newsletter for relatives who don't live nearby, pen poems to keep for yourself to read when you're older, join the school magazine or start one, enter writing contests, etc. Have fun!
+There are many ways to share your writing now -- write cards for your friends, create a newsletter for relatives who don't live nearby, pen poems to keep for yourself to read when you're older, join the school magazine or start one and enter writing contests.
+Have fun and find joy in your writing!

 Q: I'm an adult and want to write for children.
 Any suggestions?